anderjason/composablequery/README.md

 Nested queries (like `conditionPart`) and root queries (like `selectQuery`) are the same from a technical perspective.
 The only difference is that in your usage, you consider one of them the query that you plan to run.

-ComposableQuery objects can be flattened into a single SQL string and a single parameter list using the `toFlatQuery` function on the root query.
+ComposableQuery objects can be flattened into a single SQL string and a single parameter list using the `toFlatQuery` function on whichever query you consider the root query.

 ```typescript
 // In this example, flatQuery is set to a plain JavaScript object